Special Report: The real force behind Egypt's 'revolution of the state'

 For the Interior Ministry, Tamarud offered a chance to avenge Wadi el-Natroun; the reversal of fortunes has been remarkable.
 The state security force, both feared and despised during Mubarak's 30-year rule, has not only regained control of the country two and half years after losing power, but has won broad public support by staging one of the fiercest crackdowns on the Muslim Brotherhood in years.

 The interior minister openly speaks of restoring the kind of security seen under Mubarak.
 A renewed confidence permeates the police force, whose reputation for brutality helped fuel the 2011 uprising.
-Egyptians now lionize the police.
-Television stations praise the Interior Ministry and the army, depicting them as heroes and saviors of the country.
+Egyptians now lionise the police.
+Television stations praise the Interior Ministry and the army, depicting them as heroes and saviours of the country.

 The Interior Ministry's most dreaded unit, the Political Security Unit, has been revived to deal with the Brotherhood.
 Under Mubarak, officers in that department were notorious for treating citizens with a heavy hand and intruding into their lives.
 When activists broke into the agency's premises shortly after Mubarak was forced to quit on February 11, 2011, they found and posted online documents, videos and pictures of what they described as a torture chamber with a blood-stained floor and equipped with chains.

-The Interior Ministry has apologized for "violations" in the past and has said they will not be repeated.
+The interior ministry has apologised for "violations" in the past and has said they will not be repeated.

 Key to the turnaround has been the Interior Ministry's ability to forge much closer ties to the army, the most powerful and respected institution in Egypt.
 It was a tactic that began almost as soon as Mubarak stepped down.